-- The NIH is composed of 27 distinct institutes with specific biomedical research agendas. - You can determine the best institute for your project through institute webpages, asking your advisor where they normally send their grants, pitching your project to Program Officers, and using tools like NIH RePORTER (type in keywords or an abstract and see which institutes fund similar projects). - Some institutes have unique application instructions or requirements, so check the target institute's Funding Opportunity Announcement (FOA). - Highlight throughout your application how it addresses the institute's mission.
+- The NIH is composed of 27 distinct institutes with specific biomedical research agendas. - You can determine this through institute webpages, asking your advisor where they normally send their grants, pitching your project to Program Officers, and using tools like NIH RePORTER (type in keywords or an abstract and see which institutes fund similar projects). - Some institutes have unique application instructions or requirements, so check the target institute's Funding Opportunity Announcement (FOA). - Highlight throughout your application how it addresses the institute's mission.